 Peach Training Tips

 - Primary damage-racking moves: jab, forward tilt, down tilt, Toad, Peach Bomber, and Vegetable / Heavy Vegetable.
 Peach has many useful tools at her disposal.
 As mentioned earlier, her jab hits twice and can combo into a down tilt at low percentages.
-Her forward tilt launches opponents upward, and is boosted by Improved launch ability if you chose to equip your amiibo with that bonus effect.
-Down tilt is another useful move that can link into a forward smash.
-Peach’s neutral special, Toad, should be frequently used against telegraphed attacks, while Peach Bomber is a decent mid-range approach option.
-Vegetable is best used from afar – if you’re lucky, you might even pull up a Bob-omb or a Mr. Saturn even if items are turned off!
+Her forward tilt launches opponents upward, while down tilt is another useful option that can link into a forward smash.
+Peach’s neutral special, Toad, should be frequently used against telegraphed attacks, while Peach Bomber is a decent mid-ranged approach option.
+Vegetable is best used from afar: if you’re lucky, you might even pull up a Bob-omb or a Mr. Saturn (even if items are turned off)!

 - Moves to avoid: down smash.
-Peach’s down smash isn’t bad, per se, but it’s lacking in range and knockback.
-Her forward and up smashes are far superior.
+Peach’s down smash isn’t necessarily bad, but it’s lacking in range and knockback – her forward and up smashes are far superior.
 Avoid using down smash during training so that your Peach amiibo prioritizes her other smash attacks.

 Your Amiibo’s Match Experience

 Every character in the Super Smash Bros. roster has their own unique playstyle and a variety of attacks to use.
 Ideally, your amiibo will learn to play against all 58 fighters.
 Training guides for every amiibo are now available: so if any of yours are untrained, raise them with their own personalized character guide.
 You can then pit the two amiibo against each other in a battle, and they’ll both become stronger.